rrmhearts/PAG-ROB/README.md

   <a href="https://elad.cs.technion.ac.il/">Michael Elad</a>
 </p>
 <p align="center">
-[ICML 2023 - Oral] Official Code Repository of <a href="https://arxiv.org/abs/2207.11378">Do Perceptually Aligned Gradients Imply Robustness?</a>
+[ICML 2023 - Oral] Unofficial Code Repository of <a href="https://arxiv.org/abs/2207.11378">Do Perceptually Aligned Gradients Imply Robustness?</a>
 </p>

 <p align="center">
   <img src="https://github.com/royg27/PAG-ROB/blob/main/PAG-ROB.png" />
 </p>

+### Additional
+Additional results based on CM from Ryan (rrmhearts).
+Attempted to re-implement the original class mean (CM) method and got 46% clean accuracy and 54% robust accuracy.
+When moving a PGD vector away from the class mean, including pushing it cosine negative (180 degrees), the perforance improved to 66% clean accuracy and 59% robust accuracy.
+Since orthogonal to the latent class cluster should be sufficient for the property (as in the orignal paper), re-running the PGD version with only reducing positive cosine distances to 0 (in progress).
+These models and code are available here in [./TRAIN_CIFAR10_CM.py](./TRAIN_CIFAR10_CM.py) (CMmPGD code) and [weights](./models/weights/).

 ### Installation